PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:39:40
+Last updated: 2024-04-02 16:48:00
-Random Quote: Yeah, we all shine on, like the moon, and the stars, and the sun. - John Lennon
+Random Quote: All love that has not friendship for its base, is like a mansion built upon the sand. - Ella Wheeler Wilcox